miguel-guerrero/climeta/README.md

 ## TOML file format description

+The TOML file can be generated through a web interface and downloaded.
+Check-out [miguel-guerrero.github.io/climeta](https://miguel-guerrero.github.io/climeta)

 The TOML file contains a `program` section with general information to be included in the help dump, plus a per-argument section (as many arguments as needed:

 Here is a brief description of the fields.
 Note that most fields are strings: